 1 Armasight Nemesis6x-SD Gen 2+ Night Vision Rifle Scope

-Few night vision optics are truly integrated for sportsmen use.
-Many night vision optics are modeled after military or law enforcement scopes that just won’t cut it when chasing coyotes or varmints on the open range.
+Few night vision optics are truly designed for sportsmen to use.
+Many night vision optics are modelled after military or law enforcement scopes that just won’t cut it when chasing coyotes or varmints on the open range.

-However, some companies have answered shooters and hunters with excellent rifle scope packages that offer excellent generation to capability and a rifle scope set up.
+However, some companies have answered shooters and hunters with excellent rifle scope packages that offer excellent capability.

-This night vision rifle scope from Armasight called the Nemesis is a 6x power rifle scope with a 6.5 degree field-of-view, with a fully shop protective lens and waterproof body.
+This night vision rifle scope from Armasight called the Nemesis is a 6x power rifle scope with a 6.5 degree field-of-view, with a fully shockproof lens and waterproof body.